turtlebot/turtlebot4-user-manual/software/turtlebot4_setup.md

 <br/>
 <u><b style="font-size: 18px;">Discovery Server</b></u>

-The Discovery Server menu allows the user to enable or disable the discovery server, as well as set the IP and Port of the server.
+The Discovery Server menu allows the user to enable or disable the onboard discovery server, as well as set the Server ID and Port for the onboard server.
+The menu also allows for selecting one additional discovery server for the robot to connect to although it is not advisable for beginners.
+See the [discovery server page](../setup/discovery_server.md#example-configuration) for an example on how to set up a two robot system.

 <table>
     <thead>